barajus/cl-piat/README.md

 * Start the topology with the script `./evpn-symmetric-edge.sh`.
 This will run the vagrant commands to start the topology.
 By default only pod1, superspines and edge devices are started.
 This should provide sufficient devices for most demos, but the topology would give the possibility to run the demo on a larger environment.

 Next, when fully booted:
 * Enter the environment by running `vagrant ssh oob-mgmt-server` from the vx-topology directory.
 On the oob-server, the same git repository is cloned that hold the necessary Ansible playbooks.
 Start provisioning the environment by running `./provision.sh` from the `cl-piat/automation` directory.
-This will run an ansible playbook that provisions the network devicees and servers.
+This will run an ansible playbook that provisions the network devices and servers.
 Running the full playbook when the topology isn't provisioned yet, can take several minutes, because several software packages have to be installed (be patient).

 Using Virtualbox
 ------------------------